arijitsdrush/bootstrap_business/README.md

 # Wiki Theme

-This is a test project to create a drupal 7 theme which will have look and fill of an wiki.
+This is a test project to create a drupal 7 theme which will have look and feal of an wiki.